 Yesterday I shared the process I went through to create the front and back covers for Darcy & Elizabeth: A Season of Courtship.
 That creation was arduous partly because it was my first foray into creating a cover, and also because I had to create a back cover and spine for the print version.

 Today I’ll share the steps in creating the cover for the second book in the Darcy Saga Prequel Duo.
 Darcy & Elizabeth: Hope of the Future has a tentative, hopeful release for June or July 2014.
 I have yet to create the back cover, so will probably talk about that at a much later date.
 The front cover I wanted to have done so I could reveal the news of two books versus one with a nice visual!
-To the right is the finished product.
+Below is the finished product.

 So, in approaching the cover for the second book I was at an advantage right off by having already spent hours upon hours gathering graphics, ideas, and images of paintings with couples together.
 Plus, I had the first book of the duo as a reference, so to speak, knowing I wanted the aesthetic of the two to be similar.
 I began by looking through all the images of painting with couples in love that I had gathered in files on my computer and on my Pinterest boards.
 You can see the latter by clicking this link: Pinterest “Paintings: Romantic”